ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

  - [ ] TASK: Run the create project command, remember to change the files of **title**, **description** and **pi**

+> There are other flags that can be passed down, like `--owner` to add a user as a Project Owner (researcher with elevated privileges).
+Or `--researcher` to automatically invite researcher users to the project.
+The list and description can be found on the documentation link just above.

 # Upload data

 By default, the project will be "In progress" (which means that data can be uploaded, but not downloaded).